Friday, October 30, 2009

 I'm using the word "idiot" in its original meaning, from ancient Greece.

-the Wordsworth Dictionary of Phrase and Fable (p.
+To quote a sentence in the Wordsworth Dictionary of Phrase and Fable (p.
 561)—from its definition of "idiot":

 'The Greeks have the expressions,